Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and Bobby Witt Jr. will be among the stars on display when the Chicago White Sox face the Kansas City Royals on Tuesday at 7:40 PM ET, at Kauffman Stadium.
+Luis Robert and the Chicago White Sox will see Brad Keller at the rubber for the Kansas City Royals in the third game of a four-game series, Wednesday at 7:40 PM ET.

-The favored White Sox have -145 moneyline odds to win against the underdog Royals, who are listed at +120.
-The over/under for the game has been set at 9 runs.
+The White Sox are -135 moneyline favorites in this matchup with the Royals (+110).
+A 9.5-run total is set for the contest.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.